-The City of Gainesville's Parks, Recreation and Cultural Affairs Department obtains mitigation funds resulting from the removal of trees, tree violations, and other tree related consequences.
+Description: The intent of the Tree Mitigation Fund is to augment the City's Urban Forestry Programs by funding projects that the removal of trees, tree violations, and other tree related consequences.
 These funds are placed in the City's tree mitigation fund, a separate city fund that holds funds collected as tree mitigation.